Provida Specialty Services

-Chronic obstructive pulmonary disease (COPD) is an inflammatory lung disease which is caused by obstructions blocking airflow from your lungs.
-COPD can lead to difficulty breathing, mucus build up, and coughing.
-COPD is usually caused by prolonged exposure to irritating gases or particulate matter like smoke from a cigarette, and can lead to an increased risk of heart disease or lung cancer.
+Chronic obstructive pulmonary disease (COPD) is an inflammatory lung disease that is caused by obstructions blocking airflow from your lungs.
+COPD can lead to difficulty breathing, mucus buildup, and coughing.
+COPD is usually caused by prolonged exposure to irritating gases or particulate matter like smoke from a cigarette and can lead to an increased risk of heart disease or lung cancer.

 Diabetes occurs when a patient’s blood sugar levels are high.
 This can cause unexplained weight loss, increased thirst, fatigue, frequent urination, and other symptoms which can be difficult to manage.